tortlab/attractor-network/README.md

 # attractor-network
-Developed by Rodrigo Santiago in Python 2.7.13 and IDE Jupyter Notebook 5.0.0.<br>
+Developed by Rodrigo Santiago with Python 2.7.13 and IDE Jupyter Notebook 5.0.0.<br>
 Access ".ipynb" file for details.